Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Liz Johnson about 1 year ago
+Liz Johnson over 1 year ago

 Dear Mayor, Councilmembers and to all the city staff who have been working on the MP2040 and CAAP,